-The mammalogy collection is available for research and educational purposes.
+The mammalogy collection is available for research, educational, and exhibition purposes.
 To use the collection, contact the Curatorial Associate, Judy Chupasko.
 Please inform us of your plans at least two weeks prior to arrival so that we can better assist you.

 The Department is open to visitors Monday through Friday (except holidays) from 9:00 am to 5:00 pm.